Mattel Wins Coveted Toy of the Year Awards for the Fisher-Price® Laugh & Learn® Smart Learning Home™ and Fisher-Price Think & Learn Rocktopus™

 Feb 16, 2019, 11:49 ET

 NEW YORK, Feb.
-16, 2019 /PRNewswire/ -- Mattel, Inc. (NASDAQ: MAT), the leading global childhood development and play company, was recognized at the 2019 Toy Industry Association's Toy of the Year (TOTY) Awards ceremony, winning the Toy of The Year Award in the Infant/Preschool category for the Fisher-Price Laugh & Learn Smart Learning Home and the Preschool category for the Fisher-Price Think & Learn Rocktopus, based on votes from toy retailers, media, TIA members and consumers.
+16, 2019 /PRNewswire/ -- Mattel, Inc. (NASDAQ: MAT) was recognized at the 2019 Toy Industry Association's Toy of the Year (TOTY) Awards ceremony, winning the Toy of The Year Award in the Infant/Preschool category for the Fisher-Price Laugh & Learn Smart Learning Home and the Preschool category for the Fisher-Price Think & Learn Rocktopus, based on votes from toy retailers, media, TIA members and consumers.

 "As a partner to parents for over 80 years, we're proud to continue to innovate and help kids grow, develop and build a broad set of skills in those most important first years," said Chuck Scothon, Global Head of Infant Preschool for Mattel.
 "We're honored that the Smart Learning Home and Rocktopus have been recognized for their fun learning and interactive play and are excited to continue the momentum into 2019."